229 Ross Hall

 You will take the exam at the Online Testing Center computer lab, 2552 Gilman, and you will receive a maximum of three hours to respond to the exam prompts.

 To access the exam at the Online Testing Center computer lab, you will log in to Canvas with your Iowa State NET-ID and your password.
 You must submit the exam before the end of the three-hour time frame or the lab closing time, whichever comes first.

-If you are asking for accommodated testing arrangements, please contact Student Accessibility Services (https://sas.dso.iastate.edu/) to request a Notification Letter.
+To ask for accommodated testing arrangements, contact Student Accessibility Services (https://sas.dso.iastate.edu/) to request a Notification Letter.
 The completed Notification Letter must be dropped off to Deanna Stumbo, English Department, 229 Ross Hall, by no later than noon on Wednesday, January 22, 2020.

 The Spring 2020 dates for the 302 test-out exam are Tuesday, January 28, and Wednesday, January 29.
 You are responsible for selecting one of these two dates to take the exam at the Online Testing Center computer lab, 2552 Gilman, and for allowing a three-hour time frame (the maximum time allowed to take the exam).

 You must complete and submit the English 302 Test-Out Registration Form—Spring 2020.
 Upon receipt of your registration form, you will receive a confirmation email that you are registered.
 Please Note: If you do not receive a confirmation email within 1-2 business days, contact Deanna Stumbo at email@example.com.

 The Spring 2020 registration deadline is noon on Wednesday, January 22, 2020.
 A $100 fee will be placed on your university bill.
 The $100 fee is nonrefundable unless you cancel your registration by sending an email to firstname.lastname@example.org by noon on Wednesday, January 22, 2020.

 All you need to bring to the exam is your student ID.